opener-project/tokenizer-base/README.md

 tokenizer is the first step of the chain, any error will affect to the analysis of the rest of the layers.

-Now that the Java code has been "Mavenized" it is much more easy to edit a fix bugs, so if you find something wrong or with any misbehaving, please tell us (Vicomtech) :-)

 ## Contributing